These 5 activities develop public support and improve the effectiveness of the stormwater program:

 Public hearings: An initial public hearing was held on January 14, 2003.
 A 2nd public hearing will be held at the end of the 5-year permit term to update the public and city council on the status of the program and receive additional input.

-Formal adoption of plan by City Council: The storm water quality management plan was formally adopted by the Fairfield City Council in February 2003.
+Formal adoption of the plan by City Council: The stormwater quality management plan was formally adopted by the Fairfield City Council in February 2003.